Tiannnkse/Multiscale-Modeling-for-AHPs/README.md

 # SCP_Simulation_of_MIL101Cr
-Large-scale Evaluation of Dynamic Performance in Adsorption Heat Pumps based on Metal-organic Frameworks.
+Performance Evaluation of Metal-organic Frameworks in Adsorption Heat Pumps via Multiscale Modeling

 The refrigeration performance of MIL-101Cr/ethanol working pair in AHPs was simulated to obtain the coefficient of performance (COP) and specific cooling power (SCP) values.